Nexmo/station/_documentation/account/guides/management.md

 Dashboard uses the information you gave during setup to create your Nexmo profile.
 This includes:

-* Contact information - phone number, email, skype and password.
+* Contact information - phone number, email, Skype and password.
 * Company information - name, address and VAT number.

 To change your profile information: